 As a result, the Sony XM5 headphones simply fold flat, like the Bose Noise Cancelling Heaphones 700, but don't fold any smaller.
 It’s bad news to those of us who like to fold their headphones into a ball and fling them in a rucksack without a second thought.
 Immediately the Sonys feel a bit more vulnerable, and we feel obliged to use the supplied carry case, which, even though it has also been revamped, still takes up valuable space.

 Not only do the WH-1000XM5 look very different (and, dare we say, cheaper) than previous generations, they also feel different.
-In-hand they feel lighter although the scales suggest there’s only four grams between them and the XM4s (254g vs 250g).
+In-hand they feel lighter although the scales suggest there are only four grams between them and the XM4s (254g vs 250g).

 Bluetooth SBC, AAC, LDAC